aanastasiou/yapycon/doc/source/api.rst

 2. ``yasara_kernel.py``

-   * For all YASARA functionality available via the Python kernel.
+   * For all YASARA functionality available within YaPyCon.
-   * By having this separate ``yasara_kernel.py``, it is possible to control which functionality is accessible to users of the console and to an extent update the module code and preserve backwards compatibility at the same time.